Regulation Explained by an OT

 Making handwriting easier Handwriting is a complex skill, but there are tips which make learning it easier.
 One of the most helpful things you can do, as a teacher or parent, is to [...]

-The importance of pre-writing shapes Pre-writing shapes are the lines and shapes a child needs to be able to draw prior to learning to write.
-They are the shapes which form letters, such [...]
+The importance of pre-writing shapes Pre-writing shapes are the lines and shapes a child needs to be able to draw prior to learning to write letters and words.
+They are the shapes which [...]

 Handwriting is a complex skill Handwriting is a skill that is taught in every school.
 There are many approaches to teaching handwriting.
 Some schools focus on the cursive first approach.
 Others teach handwriting [...]